 Every day in rural communities and poor urban centers throughout sub-Saharan Africa, hundreds of millions of people suffer from a lack of access to clean, safe water.

-These illnesses and the time lost to fetching water robs entire communities of their futures.
+Illness from drinking dirty water and the time lost fetching it robs entire communities of their futures.

 Hope is put on hold in over half of the developing world's primary schools without access to water and sanitation.

 It left us wondering why.
 So, we decided to help.
 We'd like you to join us.

 When students are freed from gathering water, they return to class.
 With proper and safe latrines, girls stay in school through their teenage years.

 Safe water, clean hands, healthy bodies.
 Time lost to sickness is reduced and people can get back to the work of lifting themselves out of poverty.